It was always going to happen one day, you probably used to joke about it … “if I go first make sure you look after my veggie garden”.

-You spent the last 40, 50 or 60 years with the love of your life, and he or she has passed on.
-The funeral has been and gone, your family rallied around to keep you company for a while but they have returned to their busy lives.
+You spent the last 40, 50 or 60 years with the love of your life, and he or she has passed on or you’re no longer together.
 Fast forward a year or two and you find yourself alone, without a significant other and you come to the realisation that you are lonely.

-Of finding new love, after all these are your golden years and you deserve to live them out alongside good company.
-Your friends and family may be surprised, but more often than not they will be supportive of your new found love.
-In some cases, an adult child may find it rather difficult at first to see their parent dating someone new.
-It is normal for them to feel a slight sense of betrayal, but in most cases, with time those feelings will pass as your son or daughter gets to know your new partner.
-It is important to remind yourself this is your life, and you have a right to be happy.
+After all these are your golden years and you deserve to live them out alongside good company!
+Your friends and family may be surprised, but more often than not they will be supportive of you putting yourself out there for love.
+Continue to remind yourself this is your life, and you have a right to be happy.

 You’ve known yourself long enough to know if something doesn’t feel right.
 If you don’t feel comfortable, happy or right about a situation or person, that is OK and you can move on knowing you gave it a go.